NVIDIA-Merlin/Transformers4Rec/docs/source/model_definition.md

 For inference, the intended purpose is to always predict the next interacted item.
 Cross-entropy and pairwise losses are supported.

-- **Classification**: Predicts a categorical feature using the whole sequence.
+- **Binary Classification**: Predicts a binary feature using the whole sequence.
 In the context of recommendation, you can use classification to predict the user's next action such as whether the user will abandon a product in their cart or proceed with the purchase.

 - **Regression**: Predicts a continuous feature using the whole sequence, such as the elapsed time until the user returns to a service.